tavanedla/prophet/README.md

 After launching the server, open another terminal to send some requests to it.

+> [!WARNING]
+> The system doesn't perform any input validation.
+So the behavior in such scenarios is undefined.

 1. Send a request to process events
 ```
 grpcurl \